 Check out some frequently asked questions below.
 If you have a different question about working at Falling Creek Camp this summer, please let us know if there is anything we can clarify.
 You may also call the camp office at (828) 692-0262.

-Yes.
-There are several cities near Falling Creek.
-About 15 minutes away is Hendersonville, NC.
+Yes, there are several cities near Falling Creek, but Falling Creek itself is very rural.
+About 20 minutes away is Hendersonville, NC.
 It has pretty much everything you’d need on a visit to town: Banks, laundry, food, restaurants, car repair, etc.

 Yes.
-It is actually advantageous to have a car since we are only 15 minutes from town.
+It is actually advantageous to have a car since we are a 15-20 minute drive from town.
 We also have staff parking areas.
 Be prepared for a bumpy, gravel road going in-and-out of camp.
 Cars are also parked outside all summer.